amirhosseinf79/amirhosseinf79/README.md

 React for building interactive UIs

-Docker & Kubernetes for containerization and deployment
+Docker for containerization and deployment

 PostgreSQL / Redis for data storage and caching